-The A4980 is an automotive stepper motor driver suitable for high temperature applications such as headlamp bending and leveling, throttle control, and gas recirculation control.
-It is also suitable for other low current stepper applications such as air conditioning and venting.
-It provides a highly flexible microstepping motor driver that can be configured via the SPI-compatible serial interface.
+The A4979 provides a highly flexible microstepping motor driver that can be configured via the SPI-compatible serial interface.
 It can be controlled with simple Step and Direction inputs, for high speed stepping applications, or directly through the serial interface by writing a step change value.

-The two DMOS full bridges are capable of driving bipolar stepper motors in full-, half-, quarter-, eighth- and sixteenth-step modes, at up to 28 V and $\pm 1.4 \text{ A}$.
-The current in each phase of the stepper motor is regulated by a peak detect PWM current control scheme that can be programmed to operate in fixed off-time or fixed frequency.
+The two DMOS full bridges are capable of driving bipolar stepper motors in full-, half-, quarter-, eighth- and sixteenth-step modes, at up to 50 V and 1.5 A. The current in each phase of the stepper motor is regulated by a peak detect PWM current control scheme that can be programmed to operate in fixed off-time or fixed frequency.
 Several decay modes can be selected to reduce audible motor noise and increase step accuracy.
 In addition, the phase current tables, which default to a sinusoidal current profile, can be programmed via the serial interface to create unique microstep current profiles to further improve motor performance for specific applications.

 The outputs are protected from short circuits, and features for open load and stalled rotor detection are included.
-Chip level protection includes hot and cold thermal warning, overtemperature shutdown, and overvoltage and undervoltage lockout.
+Chip level protection includes hot and cold thermal warning, overtemperature shutdown, and undervoltage lockout.